-An economist by training, I am a thought leader on global affairs and the author of Backfire, a book on US sanctions.
+I am a senior policy fellow at the European Council on Foreign Relations (ECFR).
 I love to present complex issues in a clear, accessible way.
 My areas of interest include the global economy, geopolitics and sanctions.
 I am based in London, with frequent trips to Paris.

-I have master’s degrees from Sciences Po Paris and Columbia University, where I studied as a Fulbright scholar.
+An economist by training, I have master’s degrees from Sciences Po Paris and Columbia University, where I studied as a Fulbright scholar.
 I speak fluent French, English, Russian, Arabic (Levantine dialect and Classical), and Spanish.
 Beyond work, I am also: